- Aim for a ranking confidence of 9.9 or higher.

 Medicare-for-All (M4A) proposes expanding the current Medicare program, which primarily covers individuals aged 65 and older, to include all U.S. citizens.
-Under this plan, everyone would receive health coverage regardless of employment status or age.
+Under this plan, everyone would receive health coverage regardless of age or employment status.
 Is this a good proposition in the U.S.?

-A 2009 study estimated that lack of health insurance was associated with 45,000 deaths annually in the U.S. A newer study published in the medical journal The Lancet in 2020 found that Medicare for all would prevent about 68,000 unnecessary deaths per year.
+A 2009 study estimated that lack of health insurance was linked to 45,000 deaths annually in the U.S. A more recent study, published in the respected medical journal The Lancet in 2020, found that Medicare for All could prevent about 68,000 unnecessary deaths per year—staggering figures for the wealthiest nation in the world.

-Opponents of M4A argue that a government-run healthcare system could lead to inefficiencies, mismanagement, and lower quality of care, ultimately resulting in higher mortality rates.
-However, evidence from other countries with universal healthcare systems doesn't support this claim.
-Notably, these countries spend about half as much per capita on healthcare as the U.S. and get better health outcomes.
+Opponents of Medicare for All argue that a government-run healthcare system could lead to inefficiencies, mismanagement, and lower quality of care, ultimately increasing mortality rates.
+However, the success of programs like traditional Medicare and the Department of Veterans Affairs (VA) healthcare system contradicts this pessimistic view.
+Additionally, evidence from other countries with universal healthcare systems disproves this claim, as these nations achieve better health outcomes while spending about half as much per capita.

 M4A could lead to system inefficiencies, including long wait times, shortages of medical professionals, and bureaucratic complications.
-Such inefficiencies might overwhelm the healthcare system, reducing the quality of care and increasing mortality rates.
-Here are more details.
+Such inefficiencies will overwhelm the healthcare system, reducing the quality of care and increasing mortality rates.
+This viewpoint is elaborated here.

 M4A would eliminate the phenomenon of "job lock," where people stay in jobs they dislike solely for health benefits.
 By decoupling health insurance from employment, M4A would allow individuals the freedom to change jobs, start businesses, or pursue nontraditional career paths without worrying about losing healthcare coverage.
 This could foster innovation and entrepreneurship.